-- Qualified charitable distributions made by the trustee of your IRA; - Health funding distributions you elected to exclude from gross income for federal tax purposes; and - A conversion from a traditional IRA to a Roth IRA.
+- Qualified charitable distributions made by the trustee of your IRA - Health funding distributions you elected to exclude from gross income for federal tax purposes - A conversion from a traditional IRA to a Roth IRA

 Line 4-Enter any pensions and annuities reported on Form 2, line 5a not included on line 5b.
-Do not include your cost or net investment (federal Form 1099-R, box 9b) in your annuity.
 Do not include non-taxable rollovers.